SB 581

 (Senators Rubio, Cortese and Stern)

-Develop an Insurance Community Hardening Commission to create a consistent data-driven statewide minimum fire standards for mitigation across high fire risk communities.
-By centralizing these wildfire mitigations into one standard, it will make it easier for homeowners, developers, and builders to comply with all the mitigations, make it easier for homeowners to get insurance and make structures more wildfire safe.
+Develop an Insurance Community Hardening Commission to create consistent, data-driven statewide minimum fire standards for mitigation across high fire risk communities.
+By centralizing these wildfire mitigations into one standard, it will make it easier for homeowners, developers, and builders to comply with all the mitigations.
+It will also make it easier for homeowners to get insurance and make structures more wildfire safe.

 SB 547